 Books are windows to the past.
 3D printing is the technology of the future.
 Making sure they have a monopoly on the past and the future, the Innovation Lab at Harold Washington Library gives patrons hands on access to some of MakerBot's latest 3D printers.

 From the mind of chef Grant Achatz (who earned his stripes under Thomas Keller), Alinea presents a wide range of boundary destroying "progressive-American" fare that combines technical showmanship with mind-blowing deliciousness.
 Chicago locals love checking out the specials here, and we highly recommend that tourists stop by when visiting Chicago.
+Keep hounding their website for tickets (yep, that’s how they roll), because it’s a meal you’re not likely to forget.

 Company retreats could be worse than at this city-proximate venue, which provides outrageous natural beauty with sprawling communal meals.
 Also there are yoga masterclasses, which will go great after those communal meals.